electron-userland/electron-build-service/k8s/readme.md

     * key: `papertrail-destination`,
     * value: `syslog+tls://logsN.papertrailapp.com:N?filter.name=k8s_builder_*` + (see [papertrail destination](https://papertrailapp.com/account/destinations)).
 5. `make add-cluster-resources`.

+## TLS

+Communication encrypted using SSL. electron-builder or another client of build service uses electron-build service own CA (certificate authority) to verify connection.
+Bundled CA certificate and build node key/certificate intended only for local testing or own local intranet deployment.

+See [How to act as a Certificate Authority](https://realtimelogic.com/blog/2014/05/How-to-act-as-a-Certificate-Authority-the-Easy-Way).
+Terraform is used to maintain build service CA, but project is private due to security reasons.

 ## Notes
   * "Import" means using Rancher `Import YAML` action.